About our Workshops and Programs

-- Be able to separate from their parents without difficulty
+- They are able to separate from their parents without difficulty.

 - Have appropriate communication skills for their age

 - Be respectful and behave consistently in a school setting

 Parent Participation and Feedback

 Parental feedback depends on the program format you have registered.